tmartin-m/datafun-04-notebooks/01-machine-setup/04-configure-git.md

 After installing Git, configure the global user.name and user.email.

-##  Open VS Code.
+##  Open VS Code

-Open your newly installed VS Code editor.
+Open your VS Code editor.
 We'll use the terminal available in VS Code.

-## New Terminal
+## Open a New Terminal

-Use the VS Code menu to select Terminal >  New Terminal.
+Use the VS Code menu to select `Terminal` >  `New Terminal`.
-Opening a new terminal will ensure the terminal knows about the newly installed git.
+Opening a new terminal ensures the terminal knows about recently installed git.

 ## Important: Know Your Terminal Type

-If Windows, always use a terminal type of PowerShell.
-Do not use Command Prompt - it is deprecated.
+If Windows, always use a terminal type of `PowerShell` (powershell) or `PowerShell Core` (pwsh).
+Do NOT use Command Prompt - it is deprecated.

-If Mac/Linux, use the default (typically zsh or bash).
+If Mac/Linux, use the default terminal (typically `zsh` or `bash`).

 Configure your git user.name and user.email.
 Use YOUR name and email in the commands below.